yotammos/java-aws-lambda-example/README.md

 # Java-AWS-Lambda-example

-A simple example of a AWS Lambda function using Java.
+A simple example of an AWS Lambda function using Java.

 <h2>Build</h2>
 <code>gradle buildZip</code>